libprima/PRIMA.jl/README.md

 that takes time to be evaluated.

-The table below summarizes the characteristics of the different Powell's methods, *"linear"* constraints includes equality and inequality linear constraints.
+The table below summarizes the characteristics of the different Powell's methods (*"linear"* constraints includes equality and inequality linear constraints).

 | Method   | Model     | Constraints                |
 |:---------|:----------|:---------------------------|